coincashew/coincashew/coins/overview-ada/guide-how-to-build-a-haskell-stakepool-node/part-iii-operation/verifying-stake-pool-operation.md

 In the `pools` object in the JSON-formatted query results, the following keys display the stakes delegated to your pool, in Lovelace:

-- `stakeGo` displays the stakes delegated to your pool in the previous epoch
+- `stakeGo` displays the total stakes delegated to your pool in the previous epoch
-- `stakeSet` displays the stakes delegated to your pool in the current epoch
+- `stakeSet` displays the total stakes delegated to your pool in the current epoch
-- `stakeMark` displays the stakes currently delegated to your pool for the next epoch
+- `stakeMark` displays the total stakes currently delegated to your pool for the next epoch

 ## Finding Your Stake Pool Using a Block Explorer<a href="#explorer" id="explorer"></a>